 - Some will leave the teachings of Jesus for other teachings.

-- Some apostasy is when one abandons Christianity for something else.
+- Apostasy also occurs when one abandons Christianity for something else.

-- Another type of apostasy is when one changes the teachings of Christ and of the Apostles.
+- Another type of apostasy is when one changes the teachings of Christ or of the Apostles.

 Falling away from the teaching causes one to fall away from the teacher.